Chris Holtmann: Ohio State

 The 2021–22 Buckeyes posted a 20–12 record and 12–8 conference record.
 The team lost in the second round of the 2022 NCAA tournament to Villanova.

-Holtmann became the second Ohio State coach to win 20 or more games in his first five seasons in Columbus, joining Thad Matta (who did so in his first twelve seasons, from 2005–2016).
+Holtmann became the second Ohio State coach to win 20 or more games in his first five seasons in Columbus, joining Thad Matta (who did so in his first twelve seasons, from 2005 to 2016).
 However, he has not won a conference championship, and his teams have struggled in postseason play: through his first 11 seasons as a head coach, his teams had never won a conference tournament, and had advanced beyond the first weekend of the NCAA tournament only once, leading to some criticism from fans.

-The criticism of Holtmann continued in the 2022-23 season, as after starting the season with 10 wins in 13 games, the Buckeyes went into an extended tailspin, losing 14 of 15 games.
+The criticism of Holtmann continued in the 2022–23 season, as after starting the season with 10 wins in 13 games, the Buckeyes went into an extended tailspin, losing 14 of 15 games.
 On February 12, the Buckeyes scored just 41 points in a home loss to Michigan State, the program's lowest point total in 27 years.
-The Buckeyes finished the season 16-19 overall and 5-15 in Big Ten play.
+The Buckeyes finished the season 16–19 overall and 5–15 in Big Ten play.

+On February 14, 2024, following a school record-setting 18-game road losing streak, Holtmann was fired midway through the 2023–24 season.
+Assistant coach Jake Diebler took over coaching duties.